 You should expect the entry fees to be between UKP400 and UKP450 (between $600.00 and $660.00 US)

 Please note that these charges are as of June, 2010.
 They are subject to change.
 Pet travel to England certainly needs to be budgeted.
-Similiarly, so does preparation as the blood titre test needs to be done 6 months in advance of travel.
+Similiarly, so does preparation as the rabies titer test needs to be done 3 months in advance of travel for cats, dogs and ferrets entering from high-rabies countries.

-More information on our Pet Passport pet immigration rules for England.
+More information on our taking your pet to England.